-As Head of Operations, I am responsible for the management of the College’s non-academic services and resources.
+As Director of Operations, I am responsible for the management of the College’s non-academic services and resources.
 Our teams look after matters relating to accommodation and housekeeping, catering, conferences, maintenance and estates, ICT, security, and health and safety.

 I am part of the College’s welfare team, and can support students and colleagues in moments of need, and when navigating and accessing relevant support services.
 I am one of our two harassment support officers, and am also trained in physical First Aid and Mental Health First Aid.